-Golf League Tracker has a number of options available to help your league administrator set the system up to your liking.
+Golf League Tracker has a number of settings available to help you customize the handicap calculation to your liking.
 When a score is entered, edited, or deleted, handicaps are recalcuated for that group automatically (note, Automatic Handicap Calculation can be turned off if you want to control when the handicaps are updated).
 The basic flow of the handicap calulation is listed below.

-If your league is set with Handicap Padding > 0 rounds, if necessary it fills in the score list with a score which is representative of the player's Starting Handicap, up to whatever number of Handicap Padding scores you have this set to.
-For example, if you have your league set to take the most recent 5 scores, and Handicap Padding is set to 3, and a player has actual score in the system, Golf League Tracker will create 3 more scores to get the player's score history up to 4 rounds (3 padding scores +1 actual round).
+If your league is set with Handicap Padding Count greater than 0 rounds, the system will fill the score list with a list of differentials whcih are representative of the player's Starting Handicap, up to whatever number of Handicap Padding scores you have this set to.
+For example, if you have your league set to take the most recent 5 scores, and Handicap Padding is set to 3, and a player has actual score in the system, Golf League Tracker will create 3 more differentials to get the player's score history up to 4 rounds (3 padding scores +1 actual round).
 When the player plays a second round, the player will have 3 padding scores +2 actual rounds.
 When the player plays his 3rd round, he will have 2 padding scores (1 rolled off) +3 actual rounds, because we have Golf League Tracker set to take the most recent 5 rounds.

 The purpose of this padding is to prevent a player's handicap from fluctuating wildly at the start of the year or if the player is new to your league and has no score history.
 Note that you can also enter "historical scores" for a player (generally from the end of the previous season) if your league is new to Golf League Tracker, or if a player is new to your league.

 Click here to see an example of a handicap calculation with and without padding.

 One of the settings in Golf League Tracker is the "Minimum Rounds Required" setting which will prevent a handicap from being calculated until the player has this many rounds in the system, UNLESS the player has a starting handicap entered.